What makes AI agent security different

 The Attestation Principle

 Any entity that can act cannot independently attest to its own behavior.
 A tool downstream of execution can only see what the agent already decided to emit.
-Independent inline enforcement is not a product preference — it is a logical requirement for trustworthy AI governance.
+Independent inline authorization is not a product preference — it is a logical requirement.

 The table below maps the five threat categories to what different tool types can actually address: